Jefferson-Lincoln Awards

 Year 2008

-• U.S. Representative Jim Saxton, (R) 3rd District of New Jersey
+• Jim Saxton, U.S. Representative (R), 3rd District, New Jersey

 • Ron Brownstein, Political Director, Atlantic Media